iloveyii/javafx-maven/README.md

     Version: 0.0.1
 ```
 - Type a name for the directory of your project
-- Expand `Artifacts Coordinates` and enter the following and click Finish
+- Expand `Artifacts Coordinates` and enter the following and click Next
 ```yaml
     GroupId: org.javafx # package name
     ArtifactId: javafx-maven   # Project Name
     Version: 1.0-SNAPSHOT # tar file name
 ```
+- In the properties we need to change one and add one more properties
+    - Click archetypeArtifactId and change value to `javafx-archetype-simpe` OR  `javafx-archetype-fxml` (for fxml support) and click OK.
+    - Click + button and type name: javafx-version and value: 13/latest and click OK.
+- Click Next and Finish.

 # Run configuration
 - In the toolbar click `Add configrations`